Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ![Html The EDR of my database](https://github.com/Random-Devil-with-internet/Year-12-3-Assignment/blob/main/EDR.png)

-For the star rating system in my appulaction I uesed a modifed input slider in html.
-The input slider was modifed with css to make it as a bunch of stars instand of a normal input silder which is a track.
+For the star rating system in my application I used a modified input slider in html.
+The input slider was modified with css to make it as a bunch of stars instead of a normal input slider which is a track.
 The stars also change when you drag your mouse along it with half stars being in between.
+For displaying the stars I uesed svgs that are shaped as stars.
+This was done though using the polygon tag in htmla and by using these condites "12.5, 1.25 5.0, 24.75 23.75, 9.75 1.25, 9.75 20.0, 24.75".
+To make the half yellow and grey star I uesed

-I used htmx    Ajackx And half star na dtesing processes and file extraction
+I used htmx    Ajackx And half star na dtesing processes and file extractio

 ## Testing Processes